MoritzLost/ProcessWireDev/site/02-setup-and-structure/02-integrate-composer-with-processwire.md

 ## Recommended directory structure for ProcessWire projects with Composer

 ProcessWire has some built-in Composer support, which is outlined [in this blogpost](https://processwire.com/blog/posts/composer-google-calendars-and-processwire/).
-Hoever, this setup requires that the `vendor` folder lives _inside the webroot_ (the directory that is used as the entry point by the server, e.g. the `DocumentRoot` in Apache).
+However, this setup requires that the `vendor` folder lives _inside the webroot_ (the directory that is used as the entry point by the server, e.g. the `DocumentRoot` in Apache).
 This is problematic from a security standpoint, because all included libraries will be directly accessible over the web.
 So if only one file in any library you're using contains a vulnerability, your entire server is vulnerable.
 In general, you want to have only the stuff that needs to be accessible over the web in the webroot, and anything else outside it.

 This is the directory structure we will create: